cdonges/ddd-outback-2025/slidev/slides.md

 Senior Softare Engineer at Vald

 ---
-class: text-center
+class: cover
 drawings:
   persist: false
 transition: slide-left
 ---

-&nbsp;

 # The events you are about to witness are __true__.

-# The names and locations have been changed to protect those still living.
+The names and locations have been changed to protect those still living.

 ---
 layout: image-right